YourNiceCv

 Skip the formatting struggle

 Don't waste hours fighting with Word margins and columns.
-Use our pre-formatted, guaranteed ATS-friendly templates designed specifically for the UK market.
+Use our pre-formatted, guaranteed ATS-friendly templates designed specifically for the US market.

 4. Bullet Points and Lists